Photo by Robert Kneschke / Shutterstock.com

 Older works no longer retain their copyright status and instead enter the public domain.
 This is true of such classics as the plays of William Shakespeare, the beloved novels of Jane Austen and countless others.

 LibriVox offers free access to public domain audiobooks.
 You can download these titles and keep them forever.
-The only caveat here is that volunteers read the books, so some titles may sound more polished and professional than others.
+The only caveat here is that volunteers read the books for the recordings, so some titles may sound more polished and professional than others.

 Side note: If you enjoy these complimentary titles — and would like to give back to the service — LibriVox is looking for volunteer readers.